litmuschaos/v1-litmus-docs/docs/openebs-target-network-loss.md

 ## Prerequisites

 - Ensure that the Kubernetes Cluster uses Docker runtime
-- Ensure that the Litmus Chaos Operator is running
+- Ensure that the Litmus Chaos Operator is running in the cluster.
+If not, install from [here](https://github.com/litmuschaos/chaos-operator/blob/master/deploy/operator.yaml)
 - Ensure that the `openebs-target-network-loss` experiment resource is available in the cluster.
 If not, install from [here](https://hub.litmuschaos.io/charts/openebs/experiments/openebs-target-network-loss)
 - If DATA_PERSISTENCE is 'enabled', provide the application info in a configmap volume so that the experiment can perform necessary checks.
 Currently, LitmusChaos supports data consistency checks only on MySQL databases.
 Create a configmap as shown below in the application namespace (replace with actual credentials):